Frequently Asked Questions

 No, we provide you with bags.
 You have the option of picking either a 1 peck size bag (about 10 pounds) or a half bushel bag (about 20 pounds)

 If you are coming during apple season with just a small group of people/family you do not need to make a reservation or call ahead.
 If you would like to bring a school group, daycare, have a company picking party, ect, please call 262-242-2737 during our open business hours or email email@example.com if you are reaching out before we open for the season.
 Thank you!

 Yes!
-The strawberries and peas are easy for a child of any age to pick.
 During the fall, our apple trees have plenty of apples that hang low enough for a child to pick themselves.
 And they can spend as long as they would like to search for the “perfect” pumpkin in the patch.
 Please be mindful of their whereabouts and keep them close to you as there can be a lot of traffic and please have respect for the other customers that are picking as well.
 Thank you for your cooperation

 No we do not.

 A peck bag of apples is about 10 pounds, or 1/4 of a bushel.

 All fruit is sprayed, even organic.
 We practice a method called Integrated Pest Management.
 IPM is a decision-making process that utilizes all available pest management strategies to prevent economically damaging pest outbreaks.
 Utilizing this program has allowed us to greatly minimize spray and environmental effects associated with pest management practices and grow safe food.
 Also, in 2020 we started a program called mating disruption in addition to IPM.
 This will continue to helped us reduce our spraying even more!

 For more detailed information please visit: https://www.epa.gov/safepestcontrol/integrated-pest-management-ipm-principles